SitecorePowerShell/Console/Documentation/Markdown/ConvertFrom-CliXml.md

 ## Detailed Description

-The ConvertFrom-CliXml cmdlet imports a CLIXML string with data that represents Microsoft .NET Framework objects and creates the objects in PowerShell.
+The ConvertFrom-CliXml command imports a CliXml string with data that represents Microsoft .NET Framework objects and creates the objects in PowerShell.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions